-Every year, it’s estimated Australians use up to one billion disposable takeaway hot beverage containers.
+It’s estimated Australians use up to one billion disposable takeaway hot beverage containers in a year.
 Most end up in waste bins or as litter because of confusion around whether they can or can’t be recycled.

-In the CBD, disposable coffee cups make up a big portion of rubbish in litter bins – which is why the City of Adelaide launched a trial of incentive payments in June 2017 to cafes to help cut waste in this area.
+In the CBD, disposable coffee cups make up a big portion of rubbish in litter bins.
+This resulted in the City of Adelaide launched a trial of incentive payments in June 2017 to cafes to help cut waste in this area.

 Until May 2018, cafes serving coffee within the area bound by Gawler Place, King William, Flinders and Grenfell Streets can apply for once-off rebates in return for offering a discount to customers who supply their own cup, providing compostable takeaway coffee cups and lids – or both.
 Compostable takeaway cups and lids can be placed into your home or business organic bin.